What is Biofilm?

 There have been major advances in medical devices over the last few decades.
 These advances have kept thousands of people alive and improved the quality of life for many others.
 At the same time, medical devices, such as implants, catheters, in-dwelling devices, and contact lenses, can be the source of serious or life-threatening infections caused by the adherence and establishment of biofilms on the surfaces of these devices.
 Due to the unique nature of a biofilm’s structure and its resistance to antimicrobial agents, minimizing the risk of biofilm formation poses great challenges.

-Nelson Labs Bozeman Biofilm Testing Center
+Nelson Labs Biofilm Testing

-Nelson Labs Bozeman offers services to companies that want to substantiate anti-biofilm claims for their products, and we can assist you in test design and execution.
+Nelson Labs offers services to companies that want to substantiate anti-biofilm claims for their products, and we can assist you in test design and execution.
 Our team of biofilm experts has worked on some of the most complex biofilm-efficacy evaluations and are prepared to offer this expertise to you.
-Using ASTM methods, customized experiments, and regulatory insight, Nelson Labs Bozeman can help you generate the data required to support your anti-biofilm claims, such as biofilm kill, removal, and prevention.
+Using ASTM methods, customized experiments, and regulatory insight, Nelson Labs can help you generate the data required to support your anti-biofilm claims, such as biofilm kill, removal, and prevention.

 Below are some examples of biofilms for which we can provide disinfectant-efficacy testing: